ojkelly/paranoidmode.com/pgp.md

 *Source: [PGP diagram.svg by xaedes & jfreax & Acdx](https://en.wikipedia.org/wiki/File:PGP_diagram.svg)*

+Let break this down into the two main parts and explain how they work.

 ## **Symmetric Encryption**

 Alice has a wants to encrypt a file.
 She puts it in a box with a lock.
 The `key` to the lock is `secret`.
 She keeps a copy of this `key` to unlock the box later.